-With respect to privatizing banks, moreover, the World Bank (2001) takes the view that privatization can vield benefits economies provided real to that an appropriate legal and accounting. regulatory is in place.
-It should be noted that infrastructure premature privatization may give rise to banking crises.

-Clarke and Cull (1998) have demonstrated that Argentina promoted the privatization of public-sector banks in a reasonably developed regulatory and infrastructure environment, and thus privatized banks improved productivity remarkably.
+With respect to privatizing banks, moreover, the World Bank (2001) takes the view that privatization can yield real benefits to economies provided that an appropriate accounting, legal and regulatory infrastructure is in place.
+It should be noted that premature privatization may give rise to banking Clarke and Cull (1998) have demonstrated that Argentina promoted the privatization of publicsector banks in a reasonably developed regulatory and infrastructure environment, and thus banks improved productivity remarkably.

-Considering the implications derived from the above studies, this chapter examines whether India's gradual approach has been successful so far by examining whether public-sector (commercial) banks have improved their performance (profitability, efficiency and soundness) in the reform period.
+Considering the implications derived from the above studies, this chapter examines whether gradual approach has been successful so far by examining whether public-sector (commercial) banks have improved their performance efficiency and soundness) in the reform period.

 Two hypotheses have been adopted in this regard.
-The first hypothesis is that the degree of concentration in the banking sector has been declining in the reform period.
-The second hypothesis is that the performance of public-sector banks may have deteriorated initially during the adjustment period, but performance improved later on.
+The first hypothesis is that the degree of concentration in the banking sector has been declining in the reform The second hypothesis is that the performance of public-sector banks may have deteriorated initially during the adjustment period, but performance improved later on.
 Three types of performance indicators have been used: (a) profitability, (b) cost efficiency, and (c) earnings efficiency.
 It tests this hypothesis by analysing trend patterns and empirically testing the performance of public-sector banks.

-3. DIVERSIFICATION OF BANKING ACTIVITIES
+DIVERSIFICATION OF BANKING ACTIVITIES

-The second unique feature of India's banking sector is that the Reserve Bank of India has permitted commercial banks to engage in diverse activities such as securitiesrelated transactions (for example, underwriting, dealing and brokerage), foreign exchange transactions and leasing activities.
-The 1991 reforms lowered the CRR and SLR, enabling banks to diversify their activities.
+The second unique feature of India's banking sector is that the Reserve Bank of India has permitted commercial banks to engage in diverse activities such as securities- related transactions example, underwriting, dealing and brokerage), foreign exchange transactions and leasing activities.
+The 1991 reforms lowered the CRR and SLR, diversify their enabling banks to activities.
 Diversification of banks' activities can be justified for at least five reasons.
 First, entry deregulation and the resulting intensified competition may leave banks with no choice but to engage in risk-taking activities in the fight for their market share or profit margins.
-As a result, risktaking would reduce the value of banks' future earnings and associated incentives to avoid bankruptcy (Allen and Gale 2000).
+As a result, risk-taking would reduce the value of banks' future earnings and associated incentives to avoid bankruptcy (Allen and Gale 2000).

 Second, banks need to obtain implicit rents in order to provide discretionary, repetitive and flexible loans.
 In addition, banks attempt to reduce the extent of information asymmetry by processing inside information on their clients and monitoring their performance.
-Such roles are banking unique to the system and important particularly for SMEs since information on them tends highly idiosyncratic.
-Without sufficient rents, to be however, banks are likely to cease providing these services and the implication for SMEs and economic development can be enormous.
+Such roles are unique to the banking system and important particularly for SMEs since information on them tends to be idiosyncratic.
+Without sufficient rents, however, banks are likely to cease providing these services and the implication for SMEs and economic development can be enormous.
 Thus, it is important for bank regulators to ensure adequate implicit rents to banks in order to encourage them to provide such unique services.
 Moreover, banks may lose an opportunity to collect implicit rents if their clients switch to capital markets once they become larger and profitable.